BodenmillerGroup/steinbock/docs/cli/preprocessing.md

     steinbock preprocess imc images --hpf 50

 This will extract images from raw files (source directory defaults to `raw`) and save them at the specified location (defaults to `img`).
-Each image corresponds to one acquisition in one file, with the image channels filtered and sorted according to the *steinbock* panel file at the specified location (defaults to `panel.csv`).
+Each image corresponds to one acquisition in one file, with the image channels filtered (`keep` column) and sorted according to the *steinbock* panel file at the specified location (defaults to `panel.csv`).
 For corrupted .mcd files, *steinbock* will try to recover the missing acquisitions from matching .txt files.
 In a second step, images from *unmatched* .txt files are extracted as well.

 Furthermore, this commands also creates an image information table as described in [File types](../file-types.md#image-information).
 In addition to the default columns, the following IMC-specific columns will be added: